Gorefistus/mtg-vk-prices-bot/README.md

 # MTG VK Prices Bot

-This bot is created to help you with your everyday magic needs in your chat in social network VK.
-Add him to your friends or just PM him to start working.
+This [bot](https://vk.com/mtgpricebot) is created to help you with your everyday magic needs in your chat in social network VK.
+Add [bot](https://vk.com/mtgpricebot) to your friends or just PM him to start working.

 ## Getting Started